One year full-time or two years part-time

 - The School of Arts offers a number of bursaries for postgraduate students.

-- Keep up-to-date with our research on the Birkbeck History of Art blog.
+- Research culture and networking opportunities offered by the Birkbeck History and Theory of Photography Research Centre.
+Keep up-to-date with our research on the Birkbeck History of Art blog.

 You begin with a compulsory core module, Current Approaches to History of Art, which introduces methodologies and debates involved in the study of the histories of art, visual culture and photography.